UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN.md

 toc_rootlink: Users
 toc_sub1: How To
-toc_sub2:
+toc_sub2: Create a Site-to-Site VPN Connection
 toc_sub3:
 toc_sub4:
-toc_title: Create a site-to-site connection
+toc_title: Create a site-to-site VPN connection - portal
-toc_fullpath: Users/How To/azs-how-create-S2S-VPN.md
+toc_fullpath: Users/How To/Create a Site-to-Site VPN Connection/azs-how-create-S2S-VPN.md
 toc_mdlink: azs-how-create-S2S-VPN.md
 ---

-# How to create a site-to-site connection using the UKCloud Azure Stack portal
+# How to create a site-to-site VPN connection using the UKCloud Azure Stack portal

 ## Overview

-This guide shows you how to use the Azure Stack portal to create a Site-to-Site VPN from your on-premises network to your UKCloud for Microsoft Azure environment.
+This guide shows you how to use the Azure Stack portal to create a site-to-site VPN from your on-premises network to your UKCloud for Microsoft Azure environment.

 ### Intended audience